PopovEvgeniy/Demonator/readme.txt

                        Demonator

-                       Version 0.9.4.1
+                       Version 0.9.5

             DemonStar resource extraction tool by Popov Evgeniy Alekseyevich

 The program description.

 Demonstar is a cool scroll shooter.
-This game stores resources in GLB pseudo-archives.
+This game stores the resources in GLB pseudo-archives.
 Do you want to extract the files from these pseudo-archives?
 You can use my software for doing it.
 This program takes a target file name and an output path as the command-line arguments.
 Always add a directory separator (\ or /) at the end of the output path.